-The Trust Board reconstituted on 25th January 2018 to align with the requirements of the Articles of Association as the Trust moved from a single academy trust to a multi academy trust on 1st March 2018.
-As detailed on page one the reference and administrative information provides the changes that were made to the Members and Trustees.
+As detailed on page 1 the reference and administrative information provides the changes that were made to the Members and Trustees during 2018-19.
 The Articles of Association allow for a minimum of three Members (to not include members of staff) and up to ten Trustees.
-Members have appointed six Trustees based upon their skills and experience following completion of a skills audit.
-Members are actively seeking, via Academy Ambassadors and also expansion of the multi academy trust, to recruit additional trustees being mindful of the skills required by the Trust.
+Members have appointed seven Trustees based upon their skills and experience and continue to actively seek additional trustees being mindful of the skills required by the Trust.

-The Board has increased the frequency in which it has met this year (historically four times per year) in order to consider the changes as it moved from a single academy trust to a multi academy trust.
+The Board has increased the frequency in which it has met this year to six (historically four times per year), in order to meet the requirements of the Academies Financial Handbook.

-The Trust Board has appointed a Finance and Premises Committee; a Standards Committee; and Local Governing Bodies at each of the constituent academies (to come into effect in the 2018-19 academic year).
+The Trust Board has appointed a Finance and Premises Committee; a Standards Committee; and Local Governing Bodies at each of the constituent academies.